dotsunited/BundleFu/README.markdown

 Filters
 -------

-You can manipulate the bundled css/javascript code with filters.
+You can manipulate the loaded css/javascript files and the bundled css/javascript code with filters.
 Filters are classes which implement `DotsUnited\BundleFu\Filter\FilterInterface`.

 You can add filters like this: